Compensatory education: Children at risk of disadvantages

-Children raised by a single parent, children who have more than two siblings, children by teenaged parents and children raised in poverty-stricken neighbourhoods are also at risk of low academic achievement.
+Children raised by a single parent, children who have more than two siblings, children of teenaged parents and children raised in poverty-stricken neighbourhoods are also at risk of low academic achievement.

 How to help these children

 Numerous programs have been created in order to help children at risk reach their full potential.
 Among the American programs of compensary education are Head Start, the Chicago Child-Parent Center Program, High/Scope, Abecedarian Early Intervention Project, SMART (Start Making a Reader Today), the Milwaukee Project and the 21st Century Community Learning Center.
-In Germany and Great Britain Early Excellence Centres are widely discussed programs of compensatory education.
-Not all of that programs have been proven to be effective.
+In Germany and Great Britain, Early Excellence Centres are widely discussed programs of compensatory education.
+Not all of the programs have been proven to be effective.
 However scientists were able to identify social programmes that work.
 Among these are the High/Scope Perry Preschool Project, the Abecedarian Project, and SMART.